By attending or registering for an IWP event, you signify your agreement to the policy below.

 At both in-person and online events, guests are expected to conduct themselves in a manner that is courteous and respectful to their fellow event attendees and to the speaker.
 This might include ensuring that questions asked during the event are relevant to the topic at hand, respectful, concise, and asked at the appropriate time.

 Some IWP lectures are held off the record.
 Media interested in covering an event may contact firstname.lastname@example.org with inquiries one week in advance of the event.
 We reserve the right to refuse admission to press.

 The use of photographic and/or recording equipment is prohibited except by advanced permission from IWP, the event organizer, and the speaker(s).
+This policy applies to both in-person event and online events/webinars.
 Please contact email@example.com with any inquiries.
 IWP reserves the right to prohibit photographic and/or recording equipment, either in advance of, immediately before, or during an event.

 The Institute’s dress code requires attire appropriate for a professional setting.
 This helps to ensure a positive learning environment and a climate conducive to respectful interaction.

 The Institute of World Politics is not responsible for lost or stolen property.

 IWP is a private organization; as such, all attendees are guests of the Institute.

 The purpose of IWP events is to promote academic discourse on a variety of issues related to the subjects taught at our school.
 Please note that the views expressed by our guest lecturers do not necessarily reflect the views of The Institute of World Politics.